 Tooth loss can happen to anyone, and it certainly does not discriminate.
 That is why an incredibly high number of people are suffering from some degree of tooth loss, with nearly 80 percent of all American adults missing at least one tooth from their mouth.
 Some 40 million of us are missing all of our teeth, making this a problem that affects a large portion of our population.
 Tooth loss can make life difficult, not only making it harder to feel comfortable sharing your smile, but also negatively impacting your quality of life.

-When we here at El Paso Modern Dentistry meet a patient who is missing their teeth and wants an attractive and fast replacement for their tooth loss, we like to educate them about dentures as a possible treatment option.
+At El Paso Modern Dentistry, when we meet with the patient who has missing teeth and wants an attractive and fast replacement for their tooth loss, we like to educate them about dentures as a possible treatment option.

 Many people who are missing an entire arch of teeth may suffer from health complications due to their tooth loss, such as difficulty eating or pain in the jaw.
 They may also start to find themselves starting to look older than they.
 This happens because the face can start to sag or droop due to shrinkage of gum and bone tissue after tooth loss.
 Getting dentures can help to restore the natural fullness of your face, allowing you to appear healthier and younger.

 Dentures are a fantastic non-surgical option for tooth loss and can help restore your smile in as little as one appointment.
 While we all may know somebody who had dentures when we were younger – such as an elderly neighbor or grandparent – it is important to know that today’s dentures are nothing like dentures of the past.